midas-network/covid19-smh-research/README.md

 Alaska Native and Native Hawaiian and Pacific Islander.

-In North Carolina, required racial/ethnic groups are `"white"`, `"black"`, `"asian"`, and `"other"`, where `"other"` represents non-White Hispanic and American Indian Alaska Native.
+In North Carolina, required racial/ethnic groups are `"white"`, `"black"`, `"asian"`, and `"other"`, where `"other"` represents the sum of other and Hispanic/Latino.

 Given the missingness in demographic disease data and limited data available on case reporting rates by race/ethnicity, infections and cases will not be evaluated.